JakubKoralewski/google-calendar-box-select/README.md

 </h5>

 <p align="center">The extension works by repeating an action applied to one of the selected events and repeating it to the rest.
-Using the original as a source using a fetch request is made to change just the necessary properties, e.g.: the event ID, start date, end date or color. </p>
+<br/>Using the original as a source a Fetch request is made changing just the necessary properties (e.g., the event ID, start date, end date or color). </p>

 ## Usage

-You can click the extension icon to view a simple toolbar letting you select as well as delete all selected events.
-Deleting all selected events from the pop-up uses hardcoded CSS-based selectors instead of repeating an HTTP request.

 `B` - (hold) enter selection mode

 `Q` - delete selected events

 Keyboard shortcuts **can be changed** in the Extension's options.

+You can click the extension icon to view a simple toolbar letting you select as well as delete all selected events.
+Deleting all selected events from the pop-up uses hardcoded CSS-based selectors instead of repeating an HTTP request.

 ### Supported features are:
 - repeating these actions to selected events: